bewildercreative/bewildercreative.github.io/_services/02-branding.md

 ---
 layout: small-module
 title:  "Logo and Branding"
-text: "Let your personality shine through."
+text: "Distinguish yourself from the rest with a unique logo that will let your brand’s personality shine."
 image: "assets/images/icons/logo.png"
 ---